Smart Meters: For people who want to reduce their energy bill today

 Utility companies around the world are installing smart electric meters for many reasons.
 Those include efficiencies related to remote meter reading, fixing service disruptions remotely, and as a first step in the rollout of smart grid technologies in their service areas.
 One of the critical factors driving smart meter technology is the need to match electricity consumption with the real time demands on the grid.
 Utilities are increasingly challenged during high usage times such as hot summer afternoons when air conditioning loads can place tremendous stress on the grid.
 The smart grid promises to aid utilities in their ability to balance grid demand in their service areas in real time.

 Traditional analog meters track total consumption.
-Smart meters allow the utilities to track when electricity is used in a household and thus match the time the energy is being consumed with amount of electricity consumed.
-Utility customers will be encouraged to shift their energy consumption to ‘off peak’ hours during times of high demand through a combination of lower electricity rates and higher baseline allowances.
+Smart meters track when electricity is being used, encouraging utility customers to shift their energy consumption to ‘off peak’ hours.
+This occurs during high demand times through a combination of lower electricity rates and higher baseline allowances.

 3. Who will receive smart meters in California